Hari Sekhon Docker

 Docker Images containing hundreds of my published tools and the supporting technologies to run full functional test suites.

-Contains 41 repos with over 140 tags, many different versions of official software:
+Contains 45 repos with 340+ tags, many different versions of standard official open source software, see Full Inventory futher down.

 - My GitHub repos containing hundreds of tools related to these technologies with all dependencies pre-built